 Nine years after delivering its judgment in the infamous Rottmann case, the Grand Chamber of the Court of Justice of the European Union (CJEU) recently adjudicated its second case on the loss of the nationality by a national of a Member State and the ensuing loss of EU Citizenship.
-Described as a ‘bold and thoughtful’ ruling, Tjebbes (Case C-221/17) is the second episode in the saga of the European Union (EU) law’s influence on domestic nationality law, which is traditionally considered as a core area of state sovereignty.
+Described as a ‘bold and thoughtful‘ ruling, Tjebbes (Case C-221/17) is the second episode in the saga of the European Union (EU) law’s influence on domestic nationality law, which is traditionally considered as a core area of state sovereignty.
 In this judgment, the Court confirms what a joint reading of its earlier decisions in Rottmann (Case C-135/08) and Åkerberg Fransson (Case C-617/10) suggested; that Member States are obliged to act in accordance with the EU Charter of Fundamental Rights (the Charter, CFREU) when revoking nationality.
 After a brief exposition of the Tjebbes judgment, this blog illustrates the considerable potential of the judgment to fundamentally influence the nationality laws of the Member States.
-The significance of the judgment is exemplified by arguing that the prohibition of double jeopardy effectively forecloses the denationalisation of persons convicted of serious criminal offences, such as treason or terrorism.
+The significance of the judgment is exemplified by arguing that the prohibition of double jeopardy effectively forecloses the denationalization of persons convicted of serious criminal offenses, such as treason or terrorism.
+The legal repercussions of these crimes are varied from state to state, for example in New Jersey, people would turn to the NJ criminal statutes to gain a reference and more information on what could potentially happen to people who commit certain crimes.
+Each state will have something like this for educational purposes.

 Still, when the Court clarified the scope of application of the CFREU in the 2013 case of Åkerberg Fransson, its reasoning indicated that the CFREU would indeed apply to cases involving the loss of nationality.
 In Åkerberg Fransson, the Court essentially ruled that the Charter applied to matters that fell within the scope of EU law, which is now to be determined in accordance with the criteria developed in the subsequent Siragusa judgment (Case C-206/13).
 Yet, where the loss of Member State nationality entails the loss of EU Citizenship, these criteria are superfluous; after all, Rottmann categorically established that such measures must fall within the scope of EU law.
 In Tjebbes, the CJEU confirmed the applicability of the Charter whenever the loss of Member State nationality affects an individual’s EU Citizenship (paras.
 32 and 45).
 In practice, the only exception to this are cases involving persons who also hold the nationality of another Member State.